Nalipp/Stat-su/README.md

   - xpage should show all archived and unarchived timeSlips with concatenated discriptions with option to delete permentantly and add time
   - xarchived summary style

-  - close summary with escape
-  - seed real data (fix time format bug)
+  xclick on icon wrapper not on icon

+  - xmore padding on the top of the mobile timerScreen

+  /-- current

-  icon issues
+  xicon issues
-  - redice size of MenuControlCpt on smaller devices and larger on desktop
+  - xinclude the close icon for timer screen as a controlCpt
+  - xprops option for setting colors
+  - style height and width media breakpoints in MenuControlsCpt to control icon size

+  move timerScreenShowing ? from ItemCpt to ItemCnt

+  /-- current

+  ui
+  time is getting cut of on desktop (need to reduce font size of time only) still don't have escape functionality for summry screen
+  - more space above main title (now that there is a hamburger) make the hamburger smaller?

   remove auto caplitailization on mobile devices

+  timer delay for archive on listItem

+  organize files into folders
+  - change CharCounter.js to CharCounterCpt.js
+  - change HamburgerMenuCnt to MenuHamburgerCnt and MenuCloseCnt

   clean up code using ...props

-  ui
-  - more space above main title (now that there is a hamburger) make the hamburger smaller?

-  choose different color themes?

-  change CharCounter.js to CharCounterCpt.js
+  /-- portfolio stage

+  seed real data (fix time format bug)

+  change project name
-  change HamburgerMenuCnt to MenuHamburgerCnt and MenuCloseCnt
+  - change to statsu.io
+  - change heroku url
+  - update github

   upgrade dyno

-  change language to topic in entire project

   update readme
   - include explination of styled components (theme explination)
   - how to use icons
   - (other explinations?)

-  change project name
-  - change to statsu.io
-  - change heroku url
-  - update github
+  - thoughts

+  /-- portfolio stage

+  /-- later

+  change delayedDelete in SummaryItemCpt to a popup screen that asks if you are sure you want to delete

+  choose different color themes?

   fix travis

-  transistion between archived and unarchived on summary and list
+  /-- later

   \* ****************************************************************************** \*